ipfs/ipfs-blog/src/_blog/bybit-hack.md

 Each of these has different security properties and tradeoffs, some of which have been evaluated in the [Dapps on IPFS](https://blog.ipfs.tech/dapps-ipfs/) blog post.

-Perhaps the quickest way to get up and running is using the GitHub approach.
-In this case, Security is inherited from GitHub which has multiple layers of security and auditability.
+The quickest way to get up and running is with GitHub, which provides strong security and auditability.
+At a minimum, reuse GitHub Releases to publish both the original source code and CID.
+This provides your users with a means to load frontend in a verifiable way.

 ### Retrieving the frontend